-With its close proximity to Death Valley National Park, Mount Charleston and the Spring Mountains, Pahrump is no slouch when it comes to outdoor adventure.
+With its close proximity to Death Valley National Park, Mount Charleston, and the Spring Mountains, Pahrump Nevada is no slouch when it comes to outdoor adventure.
 But visitors to this city will find just as many things to keep them busy in town as they will outside of Pahrump.

 Sitting about an hour north of Las Vegas, the Pahrump Valley was originally inhabited by the Shoshone.
 With pioneers making their way west in the late 19th century and the worrisomely bleak Death Valley over the next mountain range, many early settlers decided to set up shop.
-Before long, the community depended on alfalfa, cotton and live stock ranching.
-While close to 40,000 people call Pahrump home today, it remained fairly small for many decades and was so sheltered that it didn’t have a telephone service or paved roads until the 1960s.
+Before long, the community depended on alfalfa, cotton, and livestock ranching.
+While close to 40,000 people call Pahrump home today, it remained fairly small for many decades and was so sheltered that it didn’t have telephone service or paved roads until the 1960s.

 For the coffee-lover, the Pahrump Valley Roasters—the largest specialty coffee roaster in southern Nevada—is a great place for tours and tastings.
-The Sanders Family Winery offers award-winning wines to sample and annual grape stomps, concerts and dancing to enjoy.
+The Sanders Family Winery offers award-winning wines to sample and annual grape stomps, concerts, and dancing to enjoy.
 The “Artesian Cellars” is Pahrump’s newest winery with an outstanding tasting room and menu, offering a variety of wines.
-Also new to the Pahrump-area is Stonewise—a community-based, family-focused craft mead and cider maker and taproom, offering draft meads and ciders produced on-site that are crisp, refreshing, “sessionable” (less than 7% ABV), and served by the glass straight from
+Also new to the Pahrump area is Stonewise—a community-based, family-focused craft mead and cider maker and taproom, offering draft meads and ciders produced on-site that are crisp, refreshing, “sessionable” (less than 7% ABV), and served by the glass straight from